Road & Highway Repair in Auckland

 Private Road Needs Full Repair After Years of Neglect

-A private road or right-of-way has been left without maintenance for years and is now in poor condition — potholes, broken edges, failed drainage, and surface material worn through to the base course.
-The road needs a full assessment and staged repair programme to bring it back to a serviceable standard.
+A private road or right-of-way has been left without maintenance for years and is now in poor condition, potholes, broken edges, failed drainage, and surface material worn through to the base course.
+It needs a full assessment and staged repair programme to bring it back to a serviceable standard.

 4